Environmental Predictor Stacking: A Python GIS Workflow for Ecological Modeling

 )

-# Validate CRS consistency (open and close each file cleanly)
+# Validate CRS consistency before writing the output file

 for p in predictor_paths: